wjmelements/pub/README.md

 # Pub
 Pub is the archive of the Internet.
-Pub is a general-purpose publication contract for the Ethereum Network.
-Pub powers Grafiti, a Dapp hosted at <http://grafiti.online>.
+Ethereum powers Pub, and Pub powers Grafiti, a Dapp hosted at <http://grafiti.online>.

 ## Why Use Pub
 Pub is the cheapest censorship-resistant publication platform available.